Token filter plugins allow you to implement a custom tokenizer that creates tokens according to custom rules. There are two types:

-- query-time tokenizer declared by token_filter OPTION directive
+- Query-time tokenizer declared by token_filter OPTION directive

 Plugin is declared as

 library name:plugin name:optional string of settings.
-The init functions of the plugin can accept arbitrary settings that can be passed as a string in format
+The init functions of the plugin can accept arbitrary settings that can be passed as a string in the format

 index_token_filter = my_lib.so:email_process:field=email;split=.io